 And if you wondered what the tribute looked like before the original script became Lin's Bin, here it is.
 Yes, the beginnings of Frank E. Lee's radio career were as volatile as the volcanic early days of our planet.
 Strangely the one place he hated to be was on stage.
 But today the stage is lit and Frank gets to take a bow.

+It's been a long time coming, but as Lin Brehmer just announced, U2 will be returning to Chicago for not one, but two shows!.
 U2 will be performing at the United Center on June 24 and the following night June 25 as part of the iNNOCENCE + eXPERIENCE Tour.
 It will mark the first time they've performed in Chicago since a stop at Soldier Field in 2011 for the 360 tour.
 Playing indoor arenas throughout North America for the first time in decades, tickets will go on sale beginning next Monday, December 8 at 10AM via Live Nation.